-- 34.4.5 Key to the Structure Plan Vision is the concept of a 'sustainable community' where the management of the environment is balanced with the fair allocation of resources and the benefit to existing and future generations. - Through the EIA process, mitigation measures have been incorporated into the proposals to reduce the environmental impact of the scheme and where possible provide enhancement.
-At the same time, the proposed development would assist in the delivery of a transport network that is recognised by national, regional and local planning policy as beneficial to the future development of Aberdeen.
-The Southern Leg is, however, a major infrastructure development supported by policies contained in the Structure and Local Plan.
-No conflict with sustainability policies has been identified.
+- 34.4.5 Key to the Structure Plan Vision is the concept of a 'sustainable community' where the management of the environment is balanced with the fair allocation of resources and the benefit to existing and future generations. - 34.4.6 Through the EIA process, mitigation measures have been incorporated into the proposals to reduce the environmental impact of the scheme.
+Some beneficial impacts will also accrue, as reported with the relevant chapters of the ES.
+At the same time, the proposed development will assist in the delivery of a transport network that is recognised by national, regional and local planning policy as beneficial to the future development of Aberdeen.
+A Sustainability Appraisal of the proposed scheme has been undertaken (See Chapter 58 for further details).